rbZhang/RestaurantRoulette/README.md

 ## Technology and knowledge

-The application was developed using ASP.Net MVC and [Zomato's API](https://developers.zomato.com/api) to search for restaurants.
+The application was developed using ASP.Net Core and [Zomato's API](https://developers.zomato.com/api) to search for restaurants.
 In developing this application, I practiced HTML, CSS, JavaScript, C# and learnt how to deserialize JSON data in MVC.

 ## Acknowledgements